borbit/cv/README.md

 ###Web Developer
 **June 2011 - February 2012**, [Arivo Solutions](http://www.arivosolutions.com/).

-Agile development on [VNU](http://vnu.nl) project as a web developer.
+Agile development at [VNU](http://vnu.nl) project as a web developer.

 - Maintained and developed new features and components for corporative job sites.
 - Responsible for the full stack development (front-end, application logic, services, data persistence).